 Sweet potatoes

-Storage.
-Preserve the sweet potatoes in dry areas in your pantry and use them within a week.
+- Store the sweet potatoes in dry areas in your pantry, then, use them within a week.

 Red onion

-Cooked mackerel is best used within 2 hours.
-Otherwise, refrigerate it in an airtight container or wrap it in aluminum foil to store it for up to several days.
+Otherwise, store it in a container or wrap it in foil to store it for up to several days.
 You can also freeze the mackerel in freezer bags for a few weeks.

 Yam Porridge Variations